We are pleased to announce the reviewers who will be joining us for the 2015 PhotoNOLA Portfolio Reviews.

 National Geographic Magazine

-Elizabeth Krist is a senior photo editor for National Geographic magazine.
-She curated Women of Vision at the National Geographic Museum and edited the exhibition’s accompanying book.
-She has judged competitions for CENTER, Critical Mass, Aftermath, FotoVisura, Kodak, Nikon, NPPA, PDN, and the RFK Journalism Awards.
-Elizabeth has won awards from Pictures of the Year, Overseas Press Club, and Communication Arts, as well as a fellowship from the International Reporting Project.
-She is on the board of the Eddie Adams Workshop.
+Elizabeth Cheng Krist is a senior photo editor for National Geographic.
+Elizabeth curated the Women of Vision exhibition and book, as well as an auction for Christie’s.
+She has judged competitions for Critical Mass, the State Department, PDN, Aftermath, FotoVisura, NPPA, and the RFK Journalism Awards.
+Elizabeth has won awards from POYi, Overseas Press Club, and Communication Arts.
+She has spoken at PhotoPlus, FOTOfusion, FotoWeekDC and Pingyao.
+Elizabeth has taught workshops in Santa Fe and has served on the board of the Eddie Adams Workshop.
+She has also reviewed portfolios for the Palm Springs Photo Festival, LOOK3, and the New York Times.

 Olivier C. Laurent is Editor of LightBox, TIME’s photography website, which provides a window into the process of how great photographs are made, and draws attention to inspiring projects and groundbreaking work by established masters and new pioneers.